ParzivalHack/PySpector/.github/SECURITY.md

-# Security Policy — PySpector Vulnerability Disclosure Program (VDP)
+## Security Policy: PySpector Vulnerability Disclosure Program (VDP)

 Thank you for helping to keep **PySpector** secure.
 We encourage responsible disclosure of all security vulnerabilities in our codebase.

----

 ## 🧭 How to Report
 All security issues must be reported **privately** through our official form: